databricks/databricks-sql-python/docs/parameters.md

 **Note**: `%s` is not compliant with PEP-249 and only works due to the specific implementation of our inline renderer.

 **Note:** This `%s` syntax overlaps with valid SQL syntax around the usage of `LIKE` DML.
 For example if your query includes a clause like `WHERE field LIKE '%sequence'`, the parameter inlining function will raise an exception because this string appears to include an inline marker but none is provided.
+This means that connector versions below 3.0.0 it has been impossible to execute a query that included both parameters and LIKE wildcards.
 When `use_inline_params=False`, we will pass `%s` occurrences along to the database, allowing it to be used as expected in `LIKE` statements.

 ### Passing sequences as parameter values